-Breast milk provides all the nutrition a baby needs for their first 6 months.
+Breast milk provides all the nutrition your baby needs for their first 6 months.
 Human donor breast milk from a 'milk bank' is a great alternative if a baby is not able to get it straight from the source.
-If you are considering donor milk, it is important to know the benefits and risks first
+If you are considering donor milk, it’s important to know the benefits and risks first.

 What is donor breast milk?

 Donor milk can be especially helpful for sick or premature babies who can’t receive their own mother’s milk.

 Women breastfeeding other mothers' babies isn’t a new concept.
 Informal sharing of breast milk has been documented in maternity wards in Australia since the 1940s.

 Since 2006, several formal milk banks for premature and sick babies have been established around the country.

 - milk banks — usually connected to a hospital neonatal intensive care unit (NICU)